dallaylaen/math-stat-logscale.js/README.md

 ## Performance

-Data inserts are optimized for speed and querying is cached where possible.
+Data inserts are optimized for speed, and querying is cached where possible.
 The script [example/speed.js](example/speed.js)
-can be used to benchmark the midule on your system.
+can be used to benchmark the module on your system.

 Memory usage for a dense sample spanning 6 orders of magnitude was around 1.6MB in Chromium,